-- 1. A "Water Rights Compact Among the Seminole Tribe of Florida, the State of Florida, and the South Florida Water Management District.", which confirms tribal rights has been approved.
-Exercise of tribal rights in the future may impact allocations sought by the Permittee in future permit modifications and renewals. - 2.
-The property which is the subject of this Permit is located in the area covered by Chapter 40E-63, F.A.C, (Works of the District within the Everglades).
-This special condition is intended to notify the Permittee that this property may be subject to additional or new permitting or water quality requirements as specified in Chapter 40E-63, F.A.C. - 3.
-The Permittee shall be subject to all the stipulations agreed to in any executed landowner agreement reached between the Permittee, the District and the Seminole Tribe of Florida.
+1. A "Water Rights Compact Among the Seminole Tribe of Florida, the State of Florida, and the South Florida Water Management District," which confirms tribal rights, has been approved.
+Exercise of tribal rights in the future may impact allocations sought by the Permittee in future permit modifications and renewals.

+- 2. The property which is the subject of this Permit is located in the area covered by Chapter 40E-63, F.A.C, (Works of the District within the Everglades).
+This special condition is intended to notify the Permittee that this property may be subject to additional or new permitting or water quality requirements as specified in Chapter 40E-63, F.A.C. - The Permittee shall be subject to all the stipulations agreed to in any executed landowner agreement reached between the Permittee, the District and the Seminole Tribe of Florida.
 Such stipulations may impact allocations sought by the Permittee in future Permit modifications and renewals. - 4.
-Upon notification from the District, water withdrawals from a source classified as "S" pursuant to Rule 40E-22, F.A.C., shall be terminated when the minimum level specified in Rule 40E-22, F.A.C. is reached.
-The following source and minimum level shall apply: - 5.
+Upon notification from the District, water withdrawals from a source classified as "S" pursuant to Chapter Rule 40E-22, F.A.C., shall be terminated when the minimum level specified in Chapter Rule 40E-22, F.A.C. is reached.
+The following source and minimum level shall apply: [source and minimum level to be added consistent with Rule 40E-22.262, F.A.C.] - 5.
 The Permittee and the Lake Worth Drainage District have previously entered into an interlocal agreement for mitigation of impacts.
 It is acknowledged and agreed by the Permittee that this modification of the permit shall be incorporated into and made part thereof the interlocal agreement. - 6.
 The Permittee will be responsible for mitigation to domestic uses, including but not limited to those shown in the District staff report for this permit, in the event that declining water levels result in domestic uses suffering a loss of water supply and the event is confirmed by application of the following factors by District staff.
 Factors used in determining mitigation responsibility include, but are not limited to, water level monitoring data, local pumpages, and climatic conditions.
-Failure by the Permittee to mitigate any adverse impacts that occur as a result of the Permittee's withdrawals, for which mitigation responsibility has been determined, will be considered a permit violation.
+Failure by the Permittee to mitigate any adverse impacts that occur as a result of the Permittee's withdrawals, for which mitigation responsibility has been determined, will be considered a permit violation. - 7.
+Prior to any permanent pump installation on Floridan aquifer wells in Martin or St. Lucie counties, the Permittee shall provide measurements of flow from each well using calibrated flow equipment.
+The method of accounting, calibration data, corrections for well losses, proposed pump information, and the basis for the requested flow rate shall be submitted to